GeekTrainer/learn-django/Module2/2-exercise-obtain-starter.md

     cd [FOLDER HERE]
     ```

-## Create the virtual environment

-We will follow the best practice of working with [virtual environments](https://docs.python.org/3/tutorial/venv.html) for our project.

-1. In the same command or terminal window, execute the following commands to create and activate a virtual environment

-    ```bash
-    # Windows
-    py -3 -m venv venv
-    .\\Scripts\\activate

-    # macOS or Linux
-    python3 -m venv venv
-    source ./bin/activate
-    ```

-## Installing Django

-The starter project uses a [requirements.txt](https://pip.pypa.io/en/latest/user_guide/#requirements-files) file to contain the list of all necessary packages.
-We can install them by using `pip`.

-1. In the same command or terminal window, execute the following command to install the required packages

-    ```bash
-    pip install -r requirements.txt
-    ```

 ## Open the project in Visual Studio Code

 We will be using [Visual Studio Code](https://code.visualstudio.com) as our code editor.